balajimurugesan2016/SpringLearning/Spring Framework.md

 ***Session-Scoped***

 Singleton:
+Whenever a bean is being instantiated for in the spring context, a single instance if the bean is generated.

+Prototype:
-Whenever a bean is being instantiated for in the spring context,
+Whenever a bean is being instantiated for in the spring context, a different instances of the bean is generated for every call.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1NTc2NjEyNiwtMzcyMDc4MTk0XX0=
+eyJoaXN0b3J5IjpbLTcwMTI3Nzc4MSwtMzcyMDc4MTk0XX0=
 -->